awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized
 ```

-If you do not create a new VPC\. you must select an existing VPC\.
+If you don't create a new VPC, you must select an existing VPC\.

 ```
 Automate VPC creation? (y/n) [n]: n